 I have a very small house and yard.
 I need to use as much space to produce food for pleasure and to survive if we had an unforeseen emergency or disaster.
 I had to learn how to garden here.
-I have been successful with gardening in this home for about six or eight years now.
+I have been successful with gardening in this home for about 12 or 13 years now.
 I have had a garden for as long as I can remember.
 In years past I canned everything possible from my garden, teaching my daughters the skill of gardening and canning.
 It’s really fun, I promise.
 But this desert area took me some time to learn how to garden.

 I had been reading about composting (no, I do not compost food).
 My life is pretty busy and I can’t add that to my plate each day.
 So I buy organic compost and organic fertilizer.
 So there you have it, some people love to compost.
 I don’t.